 Florida Guide > Travelling

-Hagia Sophia is undoubtedly one of the most important and imposing religious in the world, the gravity-defying domed Basilica remains an architectural wonder, providing the blueprint for countless Greek churches.
-Sparkling with the gold mosaics, Hagia Sophia is surely the ultimate must see Byzantine building in Istanbul.
-Built more than 1000 years ago.
+Hagia Sophia is undoubtedly one of the most important and imposing religious buildings in the world.
+The gravity defying domed basilica remains an architectural wonder, providing the blueprint for countless Ottoman-era mosques.
+Sparkling with gold mosaics, Hagia Sophia is surely the ultimate, must see Byzantine building in Istanbul.

 We aim to provide accurate and useful information, but if you feel anything provided here is not accurate or out of date, please email us with the address of the page concerned and any comments so we can amend as necessary.